carnivore-rb/carnivore/README.md

 instances.
 This class can be subclassed and provided directly instead of a simple block.
-This has the added bonus of being able to define the number of worker instances to be created for the callback (blocks default to 1):
+This has the added bonus of being able to define the number of worker instances to be created for the callback (blocks only get 1):

 ```ruby
 require 'carnivore'